Ashurst to Forest Row and East Grinstead walk

 - St Mary the Virgin, Hartfield is a mixture of styles dating from the 13th–15thC, but was heavily restored in Victorian times.

 - Lych Gate Cottage does indeed incorporate the gate into the churchyard, an unusual arrangement.

 - The Gallipot Inn was originally three Tudor cottages.
 One had been used for producing medicines and ointments in small glazed earthenware pots, or ‘gallipots’.

 - Newbridge Mill is on the site of one of England's first blast furnaces.
 This hamlet was the centre of a busy iron-producing area in the 16thC.

-- Forest Row's village hall, Freshfield Hall, was a memorial gift from the Freshfield family following the death of their young son in 1891.
-The original building burnt down in 1895 and had to be rebuilt.
+- Freshfield Hall was a memorial gift from the Freshfield family following the death of their young son in 1891.
+The original hall burnt down in 1895 and had to be rebuilt.

 - The Brambletye Hotel was frequented by Sir Arthur Conan Doyle and features in his Adventure of Black Peter: Sherlock Holmes and Dr Watson stay at this inn while investigating the murder of a retired sea captain.

 - Brambletye House was built in 1631 by Sir Henry Compton, lord of the manor.
 A later owner, Sir James Richards, was suspected of treason in 1684 and fled the country, leaving the house to decay.
 It features in the 1826 Horace Smith novel Brambletye House.